-In the advisor-advisee relationship, the student responsibilities are:
+In the advisor-advisee relationship, the students' responsibilities are:

-- 1. to meet with their advisor as frequently as necessary to keep the advisor informed about changes in progress, course selection, career goals, and pre-registration; - 2. to seek sources of information which will assist them in making life/career decisions; - 3. to contact the advisor when confronted with major academic problems and to keep the advisor aware of other problems which may affect their academic performance; - 4. to be an active participant in the advisor-advisee relationship and to become increasingly self-directing in their development as students; - 5. to meet all graduation requirements, following the academic plan established by students in consultation with their advisor; - to maintain personal records of academic progress and to resolve any discrepancies on the official grade reports; - 7. to become knowledgeable about university regulations, program requirements, and procedures.
+- 1. to meet with their advisor as frequently as necessary to keep the advisor informed about changes in progress, course selection, career goals, and pre-registration; - 2. to seek sources of information which will assist them in making life/career decisions; - 3. to contact the advisor when confronted with major academic problems and to keep the advisor aware of other problems which may affect their academic performance; - 4. to meet all graduation requirements, following the academic plan established in consultation with their advisor; - 5. to maintain personal records of academic progress and to resolve any discrepancies on the official grade reports; and - 6. to become knowledgeable about university regulations, program requirements, and procedures.